MozartofCode/Stock-Agent/README.md

 # Stock-Agent

-This AI agent makes a stock prediction analysis using sentiment analysis (using WSJ API to get news data) and other tools
+This AI agent analyzes a given stock based on the latest news, the stock's current price and that company's wikipedia page using an AI agent